On order continuous duals of vector lattices of continuous functions on resolvable spaces: Resolvable spaces

 We continue with another category of spaces with a countable resolving subset.
 It covers e.g.\ non-empty separable complete metric spaces and non-empty separable locally compact Hausdorff spaces, in both cases without isolated points.

-\begin{proposition} Let $X$ be a non-empty separable Baire $\textup{T}_1$ space that has no isolated points.
+\begin{pro} Let $X$ be a non-empty separable Baire $\textup{T}_1$ space that has no isolated points.
 Choose an at most countably infinite dense subset $D$ of $X$.
-Then $D$ is actually countably infinite, and $D$ resolves $X$. \end{proposition}
+Then $D$ is actually countably infinite, and $D$ resolves $X$. \end{pro}

 \begin{proof} Since $X$ is a $\textup{T}_1$ space that has no isolated points, the sets $X\setminus\{x\}$ are open and dense in $X$ for all $x\in X$.
 Since $X$ is a Baire space, $\bigcap_{x\in D}X\setminus\{x\}=X\setminus D$ is dense in $X$.
 Hence $D$ resolves $X$.
 Lemma~\ref{lem:second_elementary_resolvable_property} shows that $D$ is infinite. \end{proof}